Alpine, Tennessee: History

 Alpine was originally known as "Nettle Carrier," the name being derived from a Cherokee chief who lived in a nearby village.
 For most of its history, Alpine has been home to the Alpine Institute, a mission school that thrived at various times throughout the 19th and early-20th centuries.
 The Nettle Carrier post office was established in 1845, and the name was changed to "Alpine" (after the school) in 1921.

 Geography

 Alpine is located in a narrow valley carved by Nettlecarrier Creek, which empties into the Obey River east of the community.
 The valley, situated in an area where the Cumberland Plateau gives way to the Highland Rim, is surrounded by hills and high ridges on all sides, most notably Alpine Mountain, which rises nearly 1000 ft above the community to the south.
-Tennessee Highway 52 provides the only major road access to Alpine, connecting the community with Livingston about 10 mi to the west and with Jamestown about 20 mi to the east.
+Tennessee State Route 52 provides the only major road access to Alpine, connecting the community with Livingston about 10 mi to the west and with Jamestown about 20 mi to the east.